immunomind/immundata/README.md

 > [!CAUTION]
 > 🚧 Under construction. 🚧

+Artificial barcodes for bulk data

 ### Receptor clusters and motifs

 > [!CAUTION]
 > 🚧 Under construction. 🚧

+Run external clustering, assign identifiers to resultant clusters, annotate the data, create new receptors using the assigned identifiers.
+More convenient alternative to identifiers - cluster motifs.

 ---